Conformal field theory for annulus SLE: partition functions and martingale-observables: Abstract

 \section{Abstract}

-We consider OPE family of the central charge modifications of the Gaussian free field with excursion-reflected/Dirichlet boundary conditions in a doubly connected domain and show that the correlations of fields in the OPE family under the insertion of one-leg operator with marked boundary points are martingale-observables for variants of annulus SLEs.
-By means of screening, we find Euler integral type solutions to the parabolic partial differential equations for the annulus SLE partition functions introduced by Lawler and Zhan to construct the class of martingale-observables associated with these solutions.
+We implement a version of conformal field theory in a doubly connected domain to connect it to the theory of annulus SLE of various types, including the standard annulus SLE, the reversible annulus SLE, and the annulus SLE with several force points.
+This implementation considers the statistical fields generated under the OPE multiplication by the Gaussian free field and its central/background charge modifications with a weighted combination of Dirichlet and excursion-reflected boundary conditions.
+We derive the Eguchi-Ooguri version of Ward's equations and Belavin–Polyakov–Zamolodchikov equations for those statistical fields and use them to show that the correlations of fields in the OPE family under the insertion of the one-leg operators are martingale-observables for variants of annulus SLEs.
+We find Coulomb gas (Dotsenko-Fateev integral) solutions to the parabolic partial differential equations for partition functions of conformal field theory for the reversible annulus SLE.